SamhithPola2025/IvoryScript/docs/syntax.md

 Inside methods, `this` refers to the current instance. `super` lets you call parent class methods.

+**Important notes about inheritance:**
+- A class can only inherit from one superclass
+- Methods in the subclass override methods in the superclass with the same name
+- You can access overridden methods using `super.methodName()`
+- If a method doesn't exist in the subclass, it looks in the superclass automatically
+- `super` can only be used inside class methods, not at the top level

 ## Strings

 Strings have some built-in methods: